Malajka/Physia/.ai/prd.md

 # The Product Requirements Document (PRD) – Physia

 ## 1. Product overview
-The purpose of Project D is to enable users with overload-related muscle pain to quickly create a personalized exercise plan based on the selected body part and the intensity of the pain.
+The purpose of Project Physia is to enable users with overload-related muscle pain to quickly create a personalized exercise plan based on the selected body part and the intensity of the pain.
 The exercise sets have been previously developed by a physiotherapist.